Sendbird raises $100M at a $1B+ valuation, says 150M+ users now interact using its chat and video APIs – TechCrunch

 “It’s an arms race going on between messaging and payment apps,” Sid Suri, Sendbird’s marketing head, said to me in describing the competitive landscape.
 “There is a high degree of urgency among all businesses to say we don’t have to lose users to any of them.
 White label services like ours are powering the ability to keep up.”

 Sendbird is indeed one of a wave of companies that have identified both that trend and the opportunity of building that functionality out as a commodity of sorts that can be embedded anywhere a developer chooses to place it by way of an API.
-It’s not the only one: others in the same space include publicly-listed Twilio, the similarly-named competitor MessageBird (which is also highly capitalised and has positioned itself as a consolidator in the space), PubNub, Sinch, Stream, Firebase and many more.
+It’s not the only one: Others in the same space include publicly listed Twilio, the similarly named competitor MessageBird (which is also highly capitalised and has positioned itself as a consolidator in the space), PubNub, Sinch, Stream, Firebase and many more.

-That competition is one reason why Sendbird has raised money.
-It gives it more capital to bring on more users, and critically to invest in building out more functionality alongside its core features, to address the needs of its existing users, and to discover new opportunities to provide them with features they perhaps didn’t know they needed in their messaging channels to keep users’ attention.
+That competition is one reason Sendbird has raised money.
+It gives it more capital to bring on more users, and critically to invest in building out more functionality alongside its core features, to address the needs of its existing users and to discover new opportunities to provide them with features they perhaps didn’t know they needed in their messaging channels to keep users’ attention.

 “We are doing a lot around transactions and payments, as well as logistics,” Kim said in an interview.
 “We are really building out the end to end experience [since that] really ties into engagement.
 A couple of new features will be heavily around transactions, and others will be around more engagement.”

-Karan Mehandru, a partner at Steadfast, is joining the board with this round, and he believes that there remains a huge opportunity especially when you consider the many verticals that have yet to adopt solid and useful communications channels within their services, such as healthcare.
+Karan Mehandru, a partner at Steadfast, is joining the board with this round, and he believes that there remains a huge opportunity, especially when you consider the many verticals that have yet to adopt solid and useful communications channels within their services, such as healthcare.

 “The channel that Sendbird is leveraging is the next channel we have come to expect from all brands,” he said in an interview.
 “Sendbird may look the same as others but if you peel the onion, providing a scalable chat experience that is highly customized is a real problem to solve.
 Large customers think this is critical but not a core competence and then zoom back to Sendbird because they can’t do it.
 Sendbird is a clear leader.
 Sendbird is permeating many verticals and types of companies now.
 This is one of those rare companies that has been at the right place at the right time.”